Applied Behavior Analysis (ABA) Graduate Certificate Program

 Drexel University School of Education

-Applied Behavior Analysis is a well-developed, scientifically based academic discipline that investigates and describes how the environment and the individual interact, and how that interaction impacts behavior.
-Applied Behavior Analysis training has been used effectively to teach new skills and behavioral repertoires to all populations but is perhaps best known for assessing and treating those with an autism spectrum disorder.
+Applied Behavior Analysis is a well-established, scientifically-based academic discipline that investigates and describes how the environment and the individual interact, and how that interaction impacts behavior.
+Applied Behavior Analysis therapy has been used effectively to teach new skills and behavioral repertoires to all populations and is best known for its advances in the autism community.

 What is an Applied Behavior Analysis Certificate and Why is it Important?